Women and Equalities

 Young Female and Disabled Athletes: Covid-19

-Appropriately, a question on sport as I sprint to the Dispatch Box.
+Appropriately, a question on sport is asked as I sprint to the Dispatch Box.

 We remain committed to supporting our young, female and disabled Olympic and Paralympic athletes through this very difficult period.
 We continue to work with UK Sport to ensure that athletes are assisted and supported in their preparation for the Tokyo games and beyond to Paris 2024.